‘Bold And The Beautiful’ Spoilers For Tuesday, September 11: Steffy Worries About Ridge & Brooke [Video]

 Bold and the Beautiful spoilers for Tuesday, September 11 reveal that Steffy Forrester (Jacqueline MacInnes Wood) is worried about the impact Ridge Forrester’s (Thorsten Kaye) decision will have on his marriage.
-In the meantime, Hope Logan (Annika Noelle) reacts rather differently to the news, and talks to her mother about her loss.
+In the meantime, Hope Logan (Annika Noelle) reacts rather differently to the news and talks to her mother about her loss.

 Hope Turns To Mother Brooke About Ridge’s Decision

 After Ridge announced that he would be choosing Intimates over Hope For The Future, Hope was rather upset.
 According to Inquisitr, Hope felt that her line was the better choice.
 She said that her brand had an important social message which Intimates did not.
-It seems that after Brooke stormed out after the meeting, she and her daughter meet up according to the latest Bold and the Beautiful spoiler video.
+It seems that after Brooke stormed out after the meeting, she and her daughter meet up, according to the latest Bold and the Beautiful spoiler video.

 “I’m not surprised I lost out to Steffy.”

 She tells her mother that Ridge’s decision does not surprise her.
-Even in the meeting she wanted to know if she ever stood a real chance or if she was being naïve.
+Even in the meeting, she wanted to know if she ever stood a real chance or if she was being naïve.
 She felt that Ridge would always choose his daughter in spite of all her hard work.
 Brooke was livid that her husband had the audacity to choose Steffy’s line even though historically the lingerie line was the more financially viable choice.

 “Maybe we are just two very different people.”